-Shay is an associate in our Litigation Department, He represents clients in disputes across a wide variety of legal fields.
+Shay is an associate in our Litigation Department, representing clients in disputes spanning a wide range of legal fields.

 Member of Israel Bar Association since 2016

 Class Actions: What Happens When the Alleged “Wrongdoing” Has Already Been Rectified?

 Motions to certify class actions have long since become one of the most prevalent challenges facing private and public companies providing services to the public.
 Empirical studies show a gradual and nearly steady rise in the number of motions to certify class actions being filed since the Israeli Class Actions Law was enacted in 2006 and to date.
 If initially, a few dozen motions were filed annually, today, hundreds and even thousands of such motions are filed each year with the various courts, which imposes a heavy burden on the courts and on the parties being sued.